nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/contributing/releasing.md

 git commit --gpg-sign --amend --no-edit
 ```

-If you are releasing a new minor release, the update the `metadata.yaml`s so that the upcoming release version is used
+If you are releasing a new minor release, then update the `metadata.yaml`s so that the upcoming release version is used
 for e.g. local development and e2e tests:

 1. Add the new release to the root level `metadata.yaml` release series.